 If you’ve ever been to a grocery store, chances are you’ve seen one of these things.

 Let me tell you a little something about these bastards that I’ve been suspicious of for years: They’re stealing from the American public.
-I don’t trust these fuckers as far as I can throw em.
+I don’t trust these fuckers as far as I can throw em, which realistically wouldn’t be too far because I haven’t been to a gym since it was a class in high school.
 I’ve been a full-blown, tin foil hat conspiracy theorist about this for a while, but the final straw with these coin-counting tricksters happened tonight.
-Like most Saturday nights, well realistically most nights, I was craving some booze.
-A glance at my checking account delivered a swift kick to the dick, as I realized I only had about 7 bucks in there and my next check doesn’t cash until Monday.
+Like most Saturday nights I was craving some booze, but a glance at my checking account delivered a swift kick to the dick as I realized I only had about 7 bucks in there and my next check doesn’t cash until Monday.
 Embarrassing, trust me I’m aware, but that’s beside the point.
 I hit the drawing board to figure out how I was gonna raise enough money to get wasted tonight, and after ruling out selling a kidney and breakdancing outside of Park Street, I remembered the jar of change in my bedroom.
 I always keep my spare change because as you’ve probably figured out from the preceding sentences , I’m broke as fuck.
 Plus, I love when I finally cash in my spare change because it feels like I’m getting free money.
 Anyway, I grabbed my jar and headed to my local Stop and Shop to acquire my booze money and get this show on the road.